 You’ve only got a couple of seconds before your prospect decides to delete your email or see what the next few seconds have to offer.
 That’s why Olivia of Snowflake advises sales reps to never bury the lede.
 “Your opening statement needs to be impactful,” she says.
 “It should be about them (not you!), insight-packed, enough to build some curiosity and earn you those next few seconds.
 Open that video with a bang if you want any shot at getting someone to watch it!”

-Best Video Sales Letter Examples
+Best Video for Sales Emails Letter Examples

 Need some inspiration before you dive into recording your very own sales video email?
 Here’s a collection of some fun and effective videos from the Vidyard community.

 Example 1: Music to Your Prospects’ Ears

 How do you stay top of mind after a conference?
 Kate Turchin used her guitar and lovely voice in this embedded video in her sales follow up email.